zUkrainak47/Genshin-Simulator/README.md

 # Wish Simulator
 ## About
 You're out of primogems?
 You watched a friend whale?
-You just lost your 50/50? \
+You just lost your 50/50?
+Or do you just want to try your luck without risking thousands of dollars? \
 I've got you covered!
 Hop on and spend any amount of pulls on any banner that's ever existed (yes, even the Keqing banner)
 ## Using `Wish Simulator`

-- Do virtually any amount of pulls on any banner
+- Allows you to do virtually any amount of pulls on any banner
 - Check your wish history
 - Check your inventory containing every character's constellations and weapon refinements
 - Make a "5-stars VS Pity" graph based on your results